Online evals

 Set the sampling rate

-Set Sampling rate, the percentage of matching spans to evaluate.
+Set Sampling rate, the percentage of matching spans or traces to evaluate.
 On high-volume traffic, a low rate (for example, 2%) gives you a representative quality signal while keeping eval cost predictable.
 Raise it toward 100% for low-volume or high-stakes traffic where you want to grade nearly everything.

 Sampling rate slider in the create automation dialog